This is the work-room of the spacecraft navigator. The commonly used term is "astrogator", coined by Robert Heinlein.

 Not to mention lots of paper, pencils, slide rules, and ballistic calculators.
 Or instead of all this junk they may have a smartphone with an AstrogateMeTM app.

 Secondly, readouts for the ship's navigational and tactical sensors.
 The big radar scope.
 Doppler radar and radar altimeter.
 This might be a separate deck, if you think it is insane to have a single crewperson responsible for navigation, detection, and communication like in Tom Corbett Space Cadet.

 Thirdly communication gear, perhaps even with something like a Morse code key for use when radio interference becomes a problem (If this was a Metalunan ship, this is where you'd find the interociter).

-There might be a separate communications deck, which is generally called a "radio shack", manned by a communication officer whose nickname is "Sparks."
+There might be a separate communications deck, which is generally called a "radio shack", crewed by a communication officer whose nickname is "Sparks."
 If this is a military spacecraft this might be the place for the safe containing the code book.
 Hit the red "incinerate" button to keep the one-time pad and Captain Midnight secret decoder ring from falling into enemy hands.
 On some ships this safe might be in the captain's cabin.